 This was a time of uncertainty about our country’s safety and future.
 People were having large holes dug in their own backyards and having bomb shelters installed with a full supply of food, water and other necessities so they could be protected in the event that one or more of those nuclear missiles hit our country.

-The horrific effects of nuclear fallout and the contamination of everything we needed to survive was a frightening topic for a little kid to see!
+The horrific effects of nuclear fallout and the contamination of everything we needed to survive was a frightening topic for a little kid to think about!
 All of this was going on when I was about 8 to 11 years old.

 In some parts of the country there were school classes (although I do not remember ever seeing one of them) teaching us to “Duck and Cover” in the event of a nuclear bomb striking near our school.
 (Duck under your desk and cover your heads.
 As if that would really help?)
 Take a look at this video for students.